 On the flip side, if you get caught in a light rain shower, I don’t think the Pipers would face any issues, but they are not listed as fully waterproof, so I wouldn’t pick them on a day with puddles.

 I can also compare the pipers to a couple of other Allbirds shoes I own, including the tree dashers and tree runners.
+I review the Tree Dashers here if you are interested..
 In terms of the Pipers versus the Runners, I think the runner and dasher series do better at a crossover between casual life and working out.
-The sole is a bit thicker, and the tread is stronger (especially on the tree dashers, which I recommend if you’re concerned about gravel or other slippery conditions).
+The sole is a bit thicker, and the tread is stronger.
+This is especially true on the tree dashers, which I recommend if you’re concerned about gravel or other slippery conditions.

 Finally, a word on sizing: this is another Allbirds style that doesn’t have half sizes (I wish they would!).
 I wear a 10-10.5 and found the 10 to be just right.
-I do have a slightly narrow foot so I would recommend picking the bigger of your whole sizes if you have wide feet!
+I do have a slightly narrow foot.
+Pick the bigger of your whole sizes if you have wide feet!

 Let me know what other questions you have!
 Happy shopping!